 Every Saturday morning at 8am, in 380 beautiful locations across Australia, thousands of runners and walkers enjoy parkrun.

-Laura Thompson, Gunditjmara woman (from Clothing The Gap & Spark Health) attended a parkrun event, on New Years Day 2020, the Run Director acknowledged both the Local Council and Parks Victoria for "allowing them to use their land" with no mention of Traditional Owners.
+Laura Thompson, Gunditjmara woman (from Clothing The Gaps & Spark Health) attended a parkrun event, on New Years Day 2020, the Run Director acknowledged both the Local Council and Parks Victoria for "allowing them to use their land" with no mention of Traditional Owners.
 This left her feeling sad and dismayed and no longer wanting to participate in this event.
-This experience has driven Spark Health to start this petition to ensure Acknowledgement of Country is compulsory and conducted at the beginning of all parkruns in Australia.
+This experience has driven Spark Health and the Clothing The Gaps Foundation to start this petition to ensure Acknowledgement of Country is compulsory and conducted at the beginning of all parkruns in Australia.

 For your information, as part of the pre-event parkrun briefing it is not compulsory for parkrun volunteers to acknowledge the Traditional Custodians of the land.
 That being said, many parkruns opt to do an Acknowledgment of Country to begin the parkrun, which is great.
 But, we are calling on this important protocol not to be an optional addition, but instead an integral and compulsory part of every parkrun brief, every week, in every location in Australia, without exception.

 If parkrun can acknowledge sponsors every week, surely parkrun can acknowledge the Traditional Custodians.
 It's respectful protocol to include and it will improve local social connection, networks and reconciliation outcomes in the local communities.

 Why is an Acknowledgement Country important?